Whitby Men’s Slo-Pitch League

 be announced to the umpire at home plate before he takes his place on the

-have been utilized) the courtesy runner due up is out but remains on base
+runners have been utilized) the courtesy runner due up is out but remains

-Playoffs – 2 umpires will be used in all elimination games.
+game for the League.
+For Playoffs – 2 umpires will be used in all

 Games cannot exceed their scheduled end time regardless of how